 As the above summary table shows, GoCardless offers advantages over other methods of accessing Direct Debit.
 You can sign up online and start taking payments immediately, avoiding hefty setup times of weeks, or even months, that come with other methods.

-Setting up GoCardless is free of charge, with a simple per transaction fee once you start taking payments.
+Setting up GoCardless is free of charge on our standard plan, with a simple per transaction fee once you start taking payments.
 There are no new mandate fees, penalty fees or any other hidden charges.